ifurusato/rc5tx/README.md

 Description
 -----------

-Copies *.WAV files from a source directory to a target directory, using the [Roland BOSS RC-5 Loop Station](https://www.boss.info/global/products/rc-5/) file structure as a basis.
+Copies WAV files from a source directory to a target directory, using the [Roland BOSS RC-5 Loop Station](https://www.boss.info/global/products/rc-5/) file structure as a basis.

-This will recursively copy any *.WAV files found in the source directory tree and sort them *alphabetically* (regardless of original location), writing them to sequentially-numbered directories (001_1/, 002_1/, 099_1/, etc.) in the target directory.
+This will recursively copy any WAV files found in the source directory tree and sort them *alphabetically* (regardless of original location), writing them to sequentially-numbered directories (001_1/, 002_1/, 099_1/, etc.) in the target directory.
 The RC-5 supports up to 99 "memories", play-selectable via its